You’d be forgiven for thinking that SIP trunking is old news.

 SIP trunks enable this by creating a virtual phone number (known as a DID) that connects to your data network.
 This is the number that customers can ring to reach your contact centre.

-SIP Trunk Advantages & Benefits
+SIP Trunk Advantages & Benefits for Business

 Although it’s a relatively old technology (by modern standards), SIP trunks still offer many benefits for companies looking to enhance their communications.